hustler-z/hustler/docs/memory.rst

 ----------------------------------------------------------------------------------------
 - Control Group -

-cgroup is a mechanism to organize proccesses hierarchically and distribute system resources along the hierarchy in a controlled and configurable manner.
+cgroup is a mechanism to organize processes hierarchically and distribute system resources along the hierarchy in a controlled and configurable manner.

 cgroups form a tree structure and every process in the system belongs to one and only one